rubin55/website/_posts/2023-12-31-reflecting-on-my-2023.md

 and death.
 I also was there when he chose to die.
 I admired his bravery and resolution - he drank the cup (made a joke about Socrates) and peacefully went to the eternal hunting grounds in less than 90 seconds.
 He'll be missed dearly by us.
-Eline was very fond of him and it was her first death.
+Eline was very fond of him and it was her first death that was closer to home (her great-grandfather in bulgaria died in 2022).

 As I write this, Marina's best friend is fighting a losing battle against cancer too.
 It is heavily advanced.
 She's been fighting this demon for five years.
 The last 18 months have been "given" by a relatively new drug called Trodelvy - she would have been gone 18 months ago if it weren't for this drug.

-It's a matter of hours, days at best for her now.
-Just some bad luck with a specific gene that doesn't matter for evolutionary selection..
-Live is really horrible sometimes.
+It's a matter of hours, days at best for her now..
+Just some bad luck with a specific gene that doesn't matter from an evolutionary standpoint..
+Live is really horrible and unfair sometimes.

 ### End of project